descon-uccs/VS13MORT.DUSMCPUB-Parser/README.md

-# VS13MORT.DUSMCPUB-Parser
+# VS20MORT.DUSMCPUB-Parser
-Parses VS13MORT.DUSMCPUB file into CSV format with identifying header labels.
+Parses VS20MORT.DUSMCPUB file into CSV format with identifying header labels.

  READ THIS
    This tool is NOT coded with safety, efficiency, or elegance in mind.
 Use at your own risk.

+ Adapted from:
  VS13MORT Parser.py
  Author tommaho
  Hosted at https://github.com/tommaho/VS13MORT.DUSMCPUB-Parser

  About
-   Converts the 2013 Mortality file located here: http://www.cdc.gov/nchs/data_access/vitalstatsonline.htm to a CSV, based on data file documentation here: http://www.cdc.gov/nchs/data/dvs/Record_Layout_2013.pdf
+   Converts the 2020 Mortality file located here: http://www.cdc.gov/nchs/data_access/vitalstatsonline.htm to a CSV, based on data file documentation here: https://www.cdc.gov/nchs/data/dvs/Multiple-Cause-Record-Layout-2020.pdf

  Directions